- The Best Organic Cat Food

 - Natural additives

 Your cat’s organic meal can also be boosted by a range of natural additives to help their condition, heart, muscles, digestive system and overall health.
 Added vitamins, minerals and amino acids (such as taurine) as well as probiotics and omega oils are frequently used to fortify cat food so do check the label for their source and to ensure they are appropriate for your particular pet.
 If your cat has a health condition or a weight issue and you are in any doubt which organic cat food product to choose, do chat to your vet.
+You may also like our article on the best cat vitamins.

 - Your cat’s breed or age

 Not all felines are created equal and so they need to be fed appropriately, even if their meal is organic!
 With product options for kittens, adult and senior cats as well as larger breeds, outdoor active or homely indoor pets, there is a good range to choose from, so you can get the perfect match.
+For more options, check out our detailed review of the best cat food for older cats.

 As will all cat food, you need to ensure your kit is getting enough water for their digestion.
 This is particularly important when it comes to organic dry cat food or kibble, so if this is your product choice, make sure your cat also has access to water at mealtimes.